umbertocicciaa/EsamiOnline/README.md

 - xUnit: The testing framework used for unit tests.
 - AutoMapper: A library used for object-to-object mapping.
 - Docker: Used for containerization of the application.
+- Moq: Used for mock dependencies on unit testing.
 ## Features

 1. View upcoming exam dates.